Are you looking for the best ways to make money but don't want a full-time job?

 - Start selling - Etsy helps sell your stuff but you can also promote it on social media

 - Find new customers through referrals

 - Keep on making quality work

 I hate to simplify this but there's no other way to put it.
 You have to find a market gap and fill it.
 This is what Matt did.
 You need to read Matt's story of how he quit his job to create tables.
-I personally don't have the skills to create like Matt, but if you do then you could start making money this weekend.

 #4 - Teaching/ Training